nrfconnect/sdk-nrf/samples/wifi/ble_coex/README.rst

 Use this command for concurrent Wi-Fi and Bluetooth LE throughput with coexistence enabled test.

-Change the build target as given below for the nRF7001 DK, nRF7002 EK and nRF7001 EK.
+Change the board target as given below for the nRF7001 DK, nRF7002 EK and nRF7001 EK.

-* Build target for nRF7001 DK:
+* Board target for nRF7001 DK:

   .. code-block:: console

      nrf7002dk/nrf5340/cpuapp/nrf7001

-* Build target for nRF7002 EK and nRF7001 EK:
+* Board target for nRF7002 EK and nRF7001 EK:

   .. code-block:: console